 Things to see in the Langhe in 3 days

-There are dozens of articles telling you about the Langhe and listing the places you absolutely must visit.
+There are dozens of articles about the Langhe listing the places you must visit.
 Consequently, I would like to change the way I tell the story: we will take a trip together as if we were following a route of things to see in the Langhe, and we will do so taking into account the days available!

-Obviously, the three days I propose can be enjoyed all together or … one by one!
+The three days I propose can be enjoyed together or … one by one!

 What to see in the Langhe Day 1